Easy Easter Cookie Cut-Outs are reliable sugar cookies that actually hold their shape. No chilling, no spreading, just roll, cut, and bake.

 -Rolling pin (I love this tapered edge pin)

--Baking sheet (best half sheet pan with raised edges)
+-Baking sheet (half sheet pan with raised edges)

 -Parchment paper (use Reynold's Wrap parchment or Member's Mark from Sam's Club or another solid brand.
 I do like Dollar Tree parchment paper but not for rolling out cookie dough.)